John Mayer Returns 'Home' to Montana to Recover from Emergency Appendectomy: 'See You in a Bit'

 John Mayer is back in big sky country.

-The guitarist — who is recovering from an emergency appendectomy he underwent in New Orleans Tuesday morning — shared a photo from snowy Montana late Friday, captioning it, “Home.
+The guitarist — who is recovering from an emergency appendectomy he underwent Tuesday morning — shared a photo from snowy Montana late Friday, captioning it, “Home.
 See you in a bit.”

 Mayer, 40, had been wrapping up a fall tour with Dead & Company when he was rushed to the hospital.
 The remaining dates, which were postponed, have now been rescheduled for Feb.
 24 in New Orleans, Feb.
 26 in Fort Lauderdale and Feb.
 27 in Orlando.
 “It’s not my fault, but it’s because of me,” the musician posted to Instagram Stories Thursday night.
 “It just don’t sit well.”